 The maximum optimization can be reached with two of these combined.
 Then you will have to load the page just once.

-This problem basically begins upon the previous one, which adds the necessity of rendering or recalculating the list elements, including the invisible ones.
-For example, if the fill of a list element depends on its position in the list - the rendering machine will apply CSS to all of the list elements, including the ones that are beyond the visible area.
+This problem basically begins with the previous one, which adds the necessity of rendering or recalculating the list elements, including the invisible ones.
+For example, if the fill of a list element depends on its position in the list, the rendering machine will apply CSS to all of the list elements, including the ones that are located beyond the visible area.

-In native components it's realized, as shown on the first part of the picture, with replacement of data in an invisible element, and with change of its position.
-This means there's no list of 1000 elements on the screen - there are 10 visible elements, while others (cache) are hidden, and alter their content.
+In native components it's realized—as shown on the first part of the picture—with replacement of data in an invisible element with a changed position.
+This means there's no list of 1000 elements on the screen.
+There are only 10 visible elements, while others (cache) are hidden and alter their content.

 • Use the capacities of the graphics processing unit (GPU) for animations.

-+ The most obvious advantage is cross-platform capabilities, and the number of platforms to choose from;
++ The most obvious advantage of hybrid app development is the level of code sharing.

 - Necessity to optimize UI for different platforms.
-Each platform requires an extra amount of time for this optimization; however, it's much faster, than creating another native app from scratch;
+Each platform requires an extra amount of time for this optimization; however, it's much faster, than programming two native apps from scratch.

-- No support of multithreading, since not all of the mobile WebViews have the implemented WebWorkers.
-This can be resloved through native PhoneGap plugins;
+- No support for multithreading, since not all of the mobile WebViews have the implemented WebWorkers.
+This can be resolved with native PhoneGap plugins.

-Thus, if you want the app to perform complicated calculations, or display a lot of data simultaneously - it's a matter of native development.
+Thus, if you want the app to perform complicated calculations or display a lot of data simultaneously, it's a better task for native development.

 • The app contains a lot of image, audio and video content.